 Friends may sign the online guest book or leave an online condolence at www.hensonnovak.com.

-To plant a tree in memory of Carroll Cook, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Carroll Cook, please visit our tribute store.